 To be found guilty of vandalism, the prosecution must prove that a person maliciously defaced, damaged, or destroyed somebody else’s property without their permission.
-See California Penal Code Section 594(b)(1).
+Under California Penal Code Section 594(b)(1):

-If the amount of the damage comes to $400 or more or if the person charged has a prior criminal record or if there are allegations the vandalism was done as a “hate crime”, the offense can be prosecuted as a felony.
-In cases of extreme damage or repeated offenses, a person accused of felony vandalism is facing time in county jail or state prison and fines of up to $10,000.
+Thus, if the amount of the damage comes to $400 or more or if the person charged has a prior criminal record or if there are allegations the vandalism was done as a “hate crime”, the offense can be prosecuted as a felony.
+In cases of extreme damage or repeated offenses, a person accused of felony vandalism can face time in county jail or state prison and fines of up to $10,000.
 If convicted of tagging or graffiti offense, there will be special conditions of probation regarding paying for repairs of the damaged property, and requirements to participate in graffiti cleanup programs.

 Gang Related Vandalism